 As mentioned earlier, Logitech Circle 2 comes in two versions.

 The wired version kit includes the puck-shaped camera, a wired swivel mount with a 10-foot cable, USB power adapter, a wall bracket, screws, anchors, and cable clips.
-The kit costs $179.99.
+The kit can be purchased on Amazon (Check latest price).

 The wire-free version comes with the camera, a rechargeable battery mount, a swivel base, a 2-foot USB charging cable, a USB power adapter, wall bracket, screws, and anchors.
-Logitech Circle 2 Wire-Free sells for $199.99.
+Logitech Circle 2 Wire-Free sells on Amazon (Check latest price).